 You can read the whole story on how I grew up drawing and turned to illustrating here.

-Now, drawing is almost second-nature to artists because they do it almost every day.
+Now, drawing is almost second nature to artists because they do it almost every day.

-They doodle while talking on the phone, they admire colours or designs if they pass by something beautiful, and they’re fascinated with watching people’s bodies move when they dance because they just want to draw that anatomy.
+They doodle while talking on the phone, they admire colors or designs if they pass by something beautiful, and they’re fascinated with watching people’s bodies move when they dance because they just want to draw that anatomy.

 These are all signs that you’re meant to be an artist.